lvphj/epydemiology/README.md

 The function takes the following parameters:

 1. **phjTempDF**
   * This is a Pandas dataframe that contains the data to be analysed.
-One of the variables should be contain a variable indicating whether the row is a case or a control.
+One of the columns should be a variable that indicates whether the row is a case or a control.

 2. **phjCaseVarName**
   * Name of the variable that indicates whether the row is a case or a control.